vectorgrp/sil-kit-adapters-qemu/README.md

 as well as complimentary demo applications for some communication to happen.

 ## Getting Started
+Those instructions assume you use WSL (Ubuntu) or a Linux OS for running QEMU and building and running the adapter (nevertheless it is also possible to do this directly on a Windows system, with the exception of setting up the QEMU image), and use ``bash`` as your interactive shell.

 This section specifies steps you should do if you have just cloned the repository.

 Before any of those topics, please change your current directory to the top-level in the ``sil-kit-adapters-qemu``
 repository:

     cd /path/to/sil-kit-adapters-qemu

-Those instructions assume you use WSL (Ubuntu) or a Linux OS for running QEMU, and use ``bash`` as your interactive shell.

 ### Fetch Third Party Software
 The first thing that you should do is initializing the submodules to fetch the required third party software: